lestermartin/trino-udf-exploration/plugin-udfs/README.md

 This is a learning & experimental repository.
 It builds a Trino plugin that surfaces a number of functions that can be used in SQL statements.

+## Tutorial
+A related tutorial is available at https://lestermartin.dev/tutorials/trino-udf-java-scalar/

 ## Build
 Build was run with the following environment.
 - Apple M2 Pro chip w/OS 15.6.1